First Mass in the Philippines

 The first documented Catholic Mass in the Philippines was held on March 31, 1521, Easter Sunday.
 It was conducted by Father Pedro de Valderrama of Ferdinand Magellan's expedition along the shores of what was referred to in the journals of Antonio Pigafetta as "Mazaua".

 Today, this site is widely believed by many historians and the government to be Limasawa off the tip of Southern Leyte, However, until at least the 19th century, the prevailing belief was that the first mass was held in Butuan.
 This belief is maintained by some, who assert that the first mass was instead held at Masao, Butuan.

 To end the conflict for the issue about the first mass, the National Historical Commission of the Philippines (NHCP) panel adapted the recommendation and unanimously agreed that the evidence and arguments presented by the pro-Butuan advocates are not sufficient and convincing enough to warrant the repeal or reversal of the ruling on the case by the National Historical Institute (the NHCP's forerunner).
-It is further strengthen by the evidence that it was only after 22 years, in 1543—when a Spanish expedition led by Ruy López de Villalobos landed in Mindanao.
+It is further strengthened by the evidence that it was only after 22 years, in 1543—when a Spanish expedition led by Ruy López de Villalobos landed in Mindanao.

 Landing on Philippine shores

-When Ferdinand Magellan and his European crew sailed from Sanlúcar de Barrameda for an expedition to search for spices, these explorers landed on the Philippines after their voyage from other proximate areas.
+When Ferdinand Magellan and where European crew sailed from Sanlúcar de Barrameda for an expedition to search for spices, these explorers landed on the Philippines after their voyage from other proximate areas.
 On March 28, 1521, while at sea, they saw a bonfire which turned out to be Mazaua (believed to be today's Limasawa) where they anchored.

-Log of Francisco Alvo
+Log of Francisco Albo

-On March 16, 1521 as they sailed in a westerly course from Ladrones, known today as the Mariana Island, they saw land towards the northwest but they didn't land there due to shallow places and later found its name as Yunagan.
+On March 16, 1521, as they sailed in a westerly course from the Islas de los Ladrones, known today as the Mariana Islands, they saw land towards the northwest but they didn't land there due to shallow places and later found its name as Yunagan.
 On that same day, they went in a small island called Suluan which is a part of Samar and there they anchored.
 Leaving from those two islands, they sailed westward to an island of Gada where they took in a supply of wood and water from that island, they sailed towards west to a large island called Seilani (now Leyte).
 Along the coast of Seilani, they sailed southwards and turned southwest until they reached the island of Mazava.
 From there, they sailed northwards again towards the Island of Seilani and followed the coast of Seilani towards northwest and saw three small islands.
 They sailed westwards and saw three islets where they anchored for the night.
 In the morning, they sailed southwest.
 There, they entered canal between two island, one of which was called Sugbu (now called Cebu) and the other was Matan (now called Mactan).
 They sailed towards southwest on that canal then turned westward and anchored at the town of Sugbu wherein they stayed there for many days.